MS KILLS CONNECTION >< CONNECTION KILLS MS

 - The Radio Advertising Bureau

-We distributed the PSA to specialty medical and health media, and one of those networks distributes its medical content to nine million physicians, 14 million nurses, five million healthcare workers, 89,000 hospitals, and 16,000 universities and medical schools, as well as to CNN’s Waiting Room Network in physician offices across the country.
+We distributed the PSA to specialty medical and health media, and one of those networks distributes its medical content to nine million physicians, 14 million nurses, five million healthcare workers, 89,000 hospitals, and 16,000 universities and medical schools.
+It was also sent to CNN’s Waiting Room Network in 30,000 physician offices across the country.

 Pitching PSAs to Networks